bathtime/amoled/README.md

 - Enlarged buttons, switches, bars, borders, text... for easier touch access
 - Thicker scroll bars and sliders
 - Panel widget (active window control) provides close and maximize/restore buttons (must be manually added to panel)
-- Actual black background, which only alters slightly on interactive elements when hovered or pressed
+- Actual black background, which only alters slightly on interactive elements when hovered, pressed, or selected

 ## Requirements: